CrunchyData/postgres-operator/docs/content/pgo-client/common-tasks.md

   --backup-opts="--type=time"
 ```

+When the restore is complete, the cluster is immediately available for reads and
+writes.
+To inspect the data before allowing connections, add pgBackRest's
+`--target-action=pause` option to the `--backup-opts` parameter.

 The PostgreSQL Operator supports the full set of pgBackRest restore options,
 which can be passed into the `--backup-opts` parameter.
 For more information,
 please review the [pgBackRest restore options](https://pgbackrest.org/command.html#command-restore)